 INTERMEDIA SYSTEMS.
 In April 1999, two of our subsidiaries, Charter Communications, LLC, and Charter Communications Properties, entered into agreements to purchase certain cable systems of InterMedia in exchange for cash in the amount of approximately \$873 million and certain of our cable systems.
 The InterMedia systems serve approximately 412,000 customers in North Carolina, South Carolina, Georgia and Tennessee.
 As part of this transaction, we will "swap" some of our non-strategic cable systems serving approximately 143,000 customers located in Indiana, Montana, Utah and northern Kentucky.
 This transaction will result in a net increase of 269,000 customers concentrated in our Southeast and Southern regions.
-For the six months ended June 30,
+For the six months ended June 30, 1999, the

-1999, the InterMedia systems had revenues of approximately \$100.6 million.
+InterMedia systems had revenues of approximately \$100.6 million.
 For the year ended December 31, 1998, the InterMedia systems had revenues of approximately \$176.1 million.
 At year end 1998, approximately 79% of these customers were served by systems with at least 550 megahertz bandwidth capacity.
 Following regulatory approvals, we anticipate that acquisition of the InterMedia systems will close during the third or fourth quarter of 1999.
-There are no material penalty provisions in the acquisition agreements if we do not close as of a certain date, but either party may terminate the acquisition agreements if the transaction does not close on or before January 15, 2000.
+There are no material termination or penalty provisions in the acquisition agreements if we do not close as of a certain date.

 RIFKIN.
 In April 1999, Charter Investment entered into agreements to purchase Rifkin for a purchase price of approximately \$1.5 billion in cash and assumed debt.
 Charter Investment has assigned its rights under such agreements to our subsidiary, Charter Operating.
 Certain sellers under the agreements could elect to receive some or all of their pro rata portion of the purchase price in the form of preferred or common equity of Charter Holdings or, if mutually agreed to by the parties, of a parent of Charter Holdings.
 Depending on the level of seller interest, this equity, if issued, would be valued between approximately \$25 million and \$250 million.
 The cash portion of the purchase price would be reduced accordingly.
 However, because such terms have not been finalized, and seller participation has not been determined, we cannot be certain that any such equity will be issued or that the cash portion of the purchase price will be reduced below \$1.5 billion.
 The debt to be assumed consists of public notes of Rifkin.
 As a result of our acquisition of Rifkin, we will make an offer to repurchase the Rifkin notes at a price equal to 101% of their principal amount, plus accrued interest, due to the change of control of Rifkin.
 See "Description of Certain Indebtedness."
 Additionally, pursuant to the membership interests purchase agreement, as amended, Vulcan Cable III will purchase the equity and debt of certain corporate holders of interests in Interlink Communications Partners, LLLP.
 The interests in Interlink will be contributed to Charter Holdings and ultimately to Charter Operating.
 See "Certain Relationships and Related Transactions -- Transactions with Paul G. Allen."
 Rifkin owns cable systems primarily in Florida, Georgia, Illinois, Indiana, Tennessee, Virginia and West Virginia serving approximately 462,000 customers.
 For the six months ended June 30, 1999, Rifkin had revenues of approximately \$105.6 million.
 For the year ended December 31, 1998, Rifkin had revenues of approximately \$124.4 million.
 At year end 1998, approximately 36% of Rifkin's customers were served by systems with at least 550 megahertz bandwidth capacity.
 Following regulatory approvals, we anticipate that this transaction will close during the third or fourth quarter of 1999.
-There are no material penalty provisions in the acquisition agreements if we do not close as of a certain date, but either party may terminate the acquisition agreements if the transaction does not close on or before December 31, 1999.
-Either party can also require specific performance.
+There are no material termination or penalty provisions in the acquisition agreements if we do not close as of a certain date.
+However, each party can require specific performance.